M.A. PROGRAM IN AMERICAN STUDIES

 Writing Sample

-The writing sample should be approximately 15 pages, although some students choose to submit more.
-Selections from undergraduate theses can be effective, though are not required.
-The committee does prefer to see applicants’ research abilities in this context.
-If you have done non-academic forms of writing for publication more related to American Studies than your undergraduate work, please feel free to include those materials.
-In choosing a sample, please be sure to provide a piece of your work that is as recent and relevant as possible.
+The writing sample should be approximately 15 pages, although some students may choose to submit more.
+While selections from undergraduate theses can be effective, they are not required.
+The committee prefers to see applicants’ research abilities within this context.
+If you have engaged in non-academic forms of writing for publication that are more closely related to American Studies than your undergraduate work, please feel free to include those materials.
+When selecting a sample, please ensure that you provide work that is as recent and relevant as possible.

 Financial Aid and Fiducia Fellowships

-Many of our students use Columbia Financial Aid to help pay for their degree.
+Many of our students use Columbia Financial Aid to pay the costs of their degree.
 Please see their website HERE for more information.

-Each year, with the support of the Fiducia Fund, the MA program selects 5 Fiducia Fellows, who receive substantial financial support (at least $20,000).
-The Fiducia Fellowship is intended to help students from diverse backgrounds coming to Columbia to do experimental, interdisciplinary research.
+Each year, with the support of the Fiducia Fund, the M.A. program selects 5 Fiducia Fellows, who receive significant financial support (at least $20,000).
+The Fiducia Fellowship aims to support students from diverse backgrounds who are coming to Columbia to conduct experimental, interdisciplinary research.

 Transfer Courses

-Students may transfer credits for classes previously taken at Columbia toward their MA degree.
-More information on this is available on the GSAS website.
+Students have the option to transfer credits for classes previously taken at Columbia toward their M.A. degree.
+More information on this process is available on the GSAS website.

 Center for the Study of Ethnicity and Race